nightwatchjs/nightwatch-docs/guide/browser-drivers-setup/edgedriver.md

 #### Selenium Server Usage

-If you're using Microsoft EdgeDriver through Selenium Server, simply set the cli argument `"webdriver.edge.driver"` to point to the location of the binary file.
+If you're using Microsoft Edge WebDriver through Selenium Server, simply set the cli argument `"webdriver.edge.driver"` to point to the location of the binary file.
 E.g.:

 <pre><code class="language-javascript">{
   <strong>"test_settings"</strong>: {